techidaily/site/source/_posts/ultimate-guide-performing-a-complete-system-restore-on-your-macbook-airpro-and-other-mac-models.md

 ![The screen to confirm that you should erase all your content.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/07/the-screen-to-confirm-that-you-should-erase-all-your-content.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TJCye_oCTTw?si=6bVyBphcSgSFdyuq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  After clicking, your Mac will restart and show a progress bar as it erases all the content on your device.
 When it's done, you'll be asked to set up your Mac again.
 You can start from scratch as if it were a brand-new Mac, or hand it off to someone else to set up later.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/hHPljBHrvkA?si=HwdfDM9rlbABSIrx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  How to Factory Reset an Older Mac